 One of the problems with spinal cord and peripheral nerve stimulation is that this technique has to be used in the appropriate situation.
 If there is basic surgical pathology causing pain, this disorder should be surgically corrected before consideration of spinal cord stimulation.

 Some of the individuals who specialize in implantation of these stimulation devices are not spine surgeons or neurosurgeons.
 They might not understand the disorder well enough to know that there are surgical solutions to these painful spinal disorders.

 I have seen patients with typical pain generators (degenerative spondylolisthesis, spinal stenosis, foraminal stenosis- see website) undergo stimulator placement when the disorder should have been surgically repaired instead.
 I recommend that if the implanting specialist is an interventional radiologist, anesthesiologist or a physical medicine and rehabilitation doctor (PM&R), that the patient have a consultation with a spine surgeon or neurosurgeon prior to the implantation of the stimulator to make sure the correct decision is being made.

-One of the beauties of stimulation is that a trial of stimulation can be performed on an outpatient basis.
+One of the beauties of spinal cord and peripheral nerve stimulation is that a trial of stimulation can be performed on an outpatient basis.
 Leads can be placed percutaneously (through needles) and the wires connected to the electrodes can be left out of the body (temporarily of course).
 The wires are connected to a small generator that can be adjusted by the patient.
 If the trial is effective in blocking pain, the permanent implant should be equally as effective.

 Implant Failure Over Time